Set Up a Standard IMAP Event Source

 Move

-Moves the emails to the folder path defined here.
+Moves the emails to the folder path specified here.

 Folder path